Policies: Privatisation

 Public versus private ownership

 The PTUA maintains that there was no advantage gained by placing the assets of the system in private ownership.
-Experience, here and overseas, has shown that the result of privatisation is deteriorating service, together with escalating costs for passengers and taxpayers.
+Experience, here and overseas, has shown that the result of privatisation is deteriorating service, together with escalating costs for passengers and an increased cost burden for taxpayers.

 Managing the System

-The PTUA believes that unravelling this mess will require resuming public control of the system.
-What will be needed is a Transport Authority with the power to set timetables for all transport modes, whether publicly or privately operated.
+The PTUA believes that unravelling this mess requires no less than the reassertion of public control of the system.
+What is needed is a transport authority with the power to set timetables for all transport modes, whether publicly or privately operated.
 The model for this is the Verkehsverbund (‘Transport Community’) in many cities in central Europe.
 An example is Zurich’s ZVV, which coordinates fares, timetables, and funding for the mostly private operators in the Canton of Zurich.
 A new Transport Authority should, as a minimum, renegotiate contracts with private operators to ensure services are provided on a ‘gross cost’ basis with the Authority being fully accountable for growing patronage across the entire system.